 In early 2020, film historian and theoretician, Nicole Brenez cited Sleep Has Her House as one of the ten best films of the decade, after previously writing that “[Barley’s works] renew our conception of visuality”, and describing him as, “one of the most gifted visual poets of his generation.”
 In the same year, art history academic and film critic, Borja Castillejo Calvo cited Sleep Has Her House as the second best film of the 2010’s, and Womb (2017) as the best short film of the decade.
 The film was later included in the 2022 Sight & Sound critics' poll of The Greatest Films of All Time.

-Barley has been described as “one of the best artists working in Britain today” and praised for his “re-conceptualisation of montage in digital cinema” with his first feature film, Sleep Has Her House.
+Barley has been described as “one of the best artists working in Britain today,” and “the greatest filmmaker of the millennial generation,” and has been cited for his “re-conceptualisation of montage in digital cinema” with his first feature film, Sleep Has Her House.
 Danish film critic, and former director of the European Documentary Network, Tue Steen Müller has described him as the “Anselm Kiefer of cinema”.

 Barley’s second feature-length film, The Sea Behind Her Head is currently in production.
 The film is produced by Luke Moody and is funded by the British Film Institute and DocSociety.